 Is the black stuff coming out of my vents mold?

 It is evidence of mold contamination, as well as other microbiological contamination including mildew, bacteria and viruses.
 Dead mold spores turn black (the live mold is mostly green, white, orange or red) and eventually show themselves on the grills, the ceiling, and any close fan blade tops.
 This material has a greasy texture, differentiating itself from dust which usually is light and "fluffy", and is white or light gray in color.
-If you see or smell mold, or if any occupants of the building suffers from mold related symptoms, have your ducts sanitized immediately.
+If you see or smell mold, or if any occupants of the building suffers from mold related symptoms, have your ducts sanitized as soon as possible.

 Can duct contamination really make me sick?